shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 ```
 1. Try to search the image's location using the provided tools
 2. You can also get the location using metadata:exif tool or sc specific
+ALthough most social media's strip the meta data so only expect in raw images
 3. Identify the specific person using the reverse image search/people search -> real name
 4. Using reverse search using search engines can reveal social media accounts -> usernames
 ```